steventen/python_queue_benchmark/README.md

 - With 1 process and 10 threads, finished in 4.12 seconds
 - With 10 process and 1 threads, finished in 4.35 seconds
 - With default settings (10 processes, 8 threads), finished in 1.53 seconds

+## TODO

+- Get the time from stored results in the queue, so that the whole process can be automated.
+- Test in larger size, and verify failures, error handlings.